-Expat parents will need to bear in mind the standard of schools when choosing which neighbourhood to live in.
-The allocation at public schools in Seattle is determined by catchment areas and the public school system gives priority to students living nearby.
+Newly arrived foreign parents will need to bear in mind the standard of schools when choosing which neighbourhood to live in.
+Catchment areas determine the allocation at public schools in Seattle, and the public school system gives priority to students living nearby.

 Private and international schools in Seattle

-The most popular private schools in Seattle are oversubscribed so it is best to apply well in advance, even before moving to the city.
+The most popular private schools in Seattle are oversubscribed, so it is best to apply well in advance, even before moving to the city.

 Tertiary education in Seattle

-Seattle is a great place for those looking for opportunities in further education.
-The city is home to one of the USA's top universities, the University of Washington, which is the largest university in the Pacific Northwest and is well-respected in academic circles.
+Seattle is a great place for those looking to pursue higher education.
+The city is home to one of the USA's top universities, the University of Washington, which is the largest university in the Pacific Northwest and is well respected in academic circles.

-Apart from the University of Washington, other options in the city include Seattle University, Seattle Pacific University, and City University of Seattle.
-There are other smaller educational institutions scattered throughout the city that focus on specific areas such as business or fine arts.
+Apart from the University of Washington, other options in the city include Seattle University, Seattle Pacific University and City University of Seattle.
+There are other smaller educational institutions scattered throughout the city that focus on specific areas, such as business or fine arts.